01. Asbestos Use in Automotive Products

 - Asbestos Use Banned: No

-- Associated Brands: Advance Auto Parts, American Standard, Inc., Borg-Warner Automotive, Inc., Maremont Corporation
+- Noteworthy Brands: Advance Auto Parts, American Standard Inc., Borg-Warner Automotive Inc., Maremont Corporation

-Individuals who handle asbestos automotive materials may risk developing an asbestos illness.
-Researchers have found brake mechanics are at a particularly high risk of respiratory diseases.
+Individuals who handle asbestos automotive materials may risk developing an asbestos illness from exposure.
+Asbestos exposure can happen during auto part installation and vehicle repairs.
+For example, mechanics may sand or grind the surface of brakes.
+These activities create asbestos dust, which mechanics may then inhale.
+Researchers have found brake mechanics face a high risk of respiratory diseases.

 02. List of Asbestos Automotive Products